breycarr/CV/README.md

 #### Makers Academy (April 2019 to July 2019)

 - Curious and passionate about code.
 [PROVIDE EVIDENCE]
 - Fast, independent learner.
-While temping across several differenct companies, I've had the opportunity to learn many different pieces of HR information systems, including Cascade, ResourceLink and Sage, becoming proficient in a number of days.
+I've had the opportunity to learn many different pieces of HR information systems, including Cascade, ResourceLink and Sage, becoming proficient in a number of days.
 In my personal life, I play a lot of social games, and I'm able to quickly learn the mechanics of a game in order to explain them to others.
 - Great collaborator [PROVIDE EVIDENCE]

 - OOP, TDD, MVC, DDD
 - Agile/XP
-- Ruby, Rails, JavaScript
+- Ruby, Rails, JavaScript, Python
-- RSpec, Jasmine
+- RSpec, Jasmine, Pytest
+-

 #### Chartered Institute of Personnel and Development
 - Certificate in Human Resources Practice (Level 3), 2014